hydrxd/es_lab/README.md

   }
 }

-Algorithm:
-Initialize Serial communication.
-Create a queue to hold integer values.
-Create two tasks:
-Producer: Generate an integer and send it to the queue.
-Consumer: Receive integer from the queue and print it.
-In each task, use queue send/receive functions with proper blocking.
-Delay each task for periodic execution.
-Explanation:
- Producer sends integers through a FreeRTOS queue; consumer receives and prints them.

 🔹 Q4.
 Two Independent Tasks – 2-bit and 3-bit Counters
 Write an arduino sketch to perform the following:
 Create 2 independent tasks.